 Taxi or car

 - Take to the corner of 28th Street & 6th Avenue or 28th Street & 7th Avenue.
-If you have your own car, you’ll need to first locate the nearest parking garage or find available street parking.
+If you have a car, you’ll need to first locate the nearest parking garage or available street parking.

 When to visit the New York City Flower District